 Accounting is a job that pays very well, and extra income is the obvious advantage but there are many reasons why you should consider doing some accounting work at home.
 Being able to set your own hours, choose how much work you take on based on your availability during different seasons, create your own dress code and skip the commute are some of the most often mentioned benefits when CPAs talk about working from home.

-Working from home typically also means less distractions.
+Working from home typically also means fewer distractions.
 You might have a pet to contend with, but you won’t have any coworkers dying to have a chat or unscheduled office calls to distract you.
 Depending on where you work your home office might be a lot quieter as well, allowing for much better focus.

 What are the challenges of working from home?

-Working from home—especially when you’re doing it as extra work on top of your full time job—comes with its own set of challenges.
+Working from home—especially when you’re doing it as extra work on top of your full-time job—comes with its own set of challenges.
 If you have a spouse and kids you’re going to have to make sure they know what your working hours are and respect the time you spend in the home office.
 It is absolutely essential to have your own office space, ideally a completely separate room.
 Enforcing these rules can be extremely difficult, especially at first, but everyone will adjust over time.

 It can also be tough to stay focused on work you’re doing on the side.
 Without a boss watching over you it can be easy to get distracted by all the things you could be doing around the house or online.
-If you can’t take your side gig as seriously as your full time job you probably won’t be able to maintain it as a successful business.
+If you can’t take your side gig as seriously as your full-time job you probably won’t be able to maintain it as a successful business.

 What do you need to start doing accounting work at home?